-This homemade slow cooker BBQ sauce recipe is healthy being both whole30 compliant and paleo but still packed with flavor.
+This tangy, homemade slow cooker BBQ sauce has no added sugar, it’s also gluten-free, whole30 compliant, and paleo but still packed with flavor.

-This can also be made on the stove.
+Yes, you can make this on the stove: This can also be made on the stove.
 Throw all the ingredients in a saucepan.
 Stir over medium heat until blended.
 Turn heat to low and cook 45 minutes to 1 hour, stirring occasionally.
 It’s better though made in the slow cooker.
-Heating the ingredients low and slow for a couple hours really unlocks the flavors.
+Heating the ingredients low and slow for a couple of hours really unlocks the flavors.

 - 15 ounces tomato sauce